 To reveal the ignition switch that needs replacing, you need to remove a few screws that join the top and bottom halves of the plastic housing around the steering column.
 The screw heads will be on the bottom.
 When you remove these, be sure to keep track of which hole they came from as they are different sizes.

 With the ignition switch assembly exposed, simply remove the plug so that you can completely remove the old assembly once you have detached it from the steering column.

 You will see the actual ignition switch is attached to the steering column with four screws.
-However, if it is an original ignition switch you will find that two of them are ‘shear’ bolts with no clear screw slot.
+However, it is likely that two of them are ‘shear’ bolts with no clear screw slot.
 This was a safety feature that prevented would-be thieves from simply detaching the switch assembly and manually picking the steering column lock.
 The way these work, is that it originally had a hexagonal head that would shear off after a certain amount of torque.
-Your replacement switch may actually come with two replacement shear bolts, but more on that later.
+Your replacement switch will also come with two replacement shear bolts, but more on that later.

 To remove these shear bolts, you will need a Dremel.
-Next you’re going to want to grab a Dremel with a cut-off attachment like this one.
-If you don’t already have a Dremel, I highly recommend you consider purchasing one just for this process.
-Not only is it pretty important for this repair, but I consider my Dremel to be one of my most useful tools.
-On Amazon, the Dremel 4300 offers a great package that includes a starter kit of over 40 accessories, a.k.a. you won’t need to go back to Home Depot every time you want to use the thing for a new job!
+You will need a cut-off wheel attachment like this one.
+If you don’t already have a Dremel, I highly recommend you consider purchasing one just for general use.
+Not only is it pretty important for this repair, but I consider my Dremel to be one of the most useful tools I have in the garage.
+On Amazon, the Dremel 4300 offers a great package that includes a starter kit of over 40 accessories, a.k.a. you won’t need to go back to Home Depot every time you want to use it for a new job!